Purpose

 for example a pdf or image file, just upload that file directly.

-- Multiple File Submissions If your submission is more than one file,
+- If your submission is more than one file,

-put your code files in a zip file and submit the zip file through
+put your files in a zip file and submit the zip file through

 Blackboard.